harishbhashyam06/project/README.md

 **Explainability**

-* Selvaraju et al., 2017 – Grad-CAM: visual explanations for CNNs (used for your heatmaps).
+* Selvaraju et al., 2017 – Grad-CAM: visual explanations for CNNs (used for our heatmaps).
 * Ribeiro et al., 2016 – LIME: “Why Should I Trust You?” (general XAI motivation).

 ### 23.2 Framework Documentation